sigle/docs/docs/Introduction/what-is-sigle.md

 On Sigle, you own your content, you own your economy, you own your data.

-**On Sigle, you are your own master.**

 # Sigle protocol... in a more technical way

 We offer a solution where you truly own your content and community.
-All your data is stored forever via smart contracts on the blockchain via [Arweave](https://www.arweave.org/).
+All your data is stored on Gaia, a decentralised Stacks storage.
 This enables any developer to access their content via open APIs.

 Switching from one client to another does not mean losing access to your content.